prasad-albert/albert-python/docs/index.md

 ## Overview
 Albert Python is built around two main concepts:

-1. *Resource Models*: Represent individual entities like InventoryItem, Project, Company, and Tag.
-These are all controlled using Pydantic.
+1. **Resource Models**: Represent individual entities like `InventoryItem`, `Project`, `Company`, and `Tag`.
+These are all controlled using [Pydantic](https://docs.pydantic.dev/).

-2. *Resource Collections*: Provide methods to interact with the API endpoints related to a specific resource, such as listing, creating, updating, and deleting resources.
+2. **Resource Collections**: Provide methods to interact with the API endpoints related to a specific resource, such as listing, creating, updating, and deleting resources.

 ### Resource Models
 Resource Models represent the data structure of individual resources.
 They encapsulate the attributes and behaviors of a single resource.
 For example, an `InventoryItem` has attributes like `name`, `description`, `category`, and `tags`.